 For MFMs, we extend MG by conditioning on an arbitrary pair $(t, x)$ along the stochastic interpolant.
 To this end, aligning with notation in Equation~\ref{eq:diag_data}, the MFM training target becomes:

-Recent works also consider amortizing over a range of $\omega$ values to allow further flexibility at inference time by passing an additional input $\omega$ to the network \citep{geng2025improvedmeanflowschallenges}.
-Through minimizing this objective on the diagonal, alongside a consistency objective of choice, we enable 1-NFE generation that recovers the desired CFG/MG distribution for all $(t, x)$.
+Recent works also consider amortising over a range of $\omega$ values to allow further flexibility at inference time by passing an additional input $\omega$ to the network \citep{geng2025improvedmeanflowschallenges}.
+Through minimising this objective on the diagonal, alongside a consistency objective of choice, we enable 1-NFE generation that recovers the desired CFG/MG distribution for all $(t, x)$.
 We leverage MG for training MFM models on ImageNet.
 Parameter choices are specified in Table~\ref{tab:model_config}.